hil-se/OutDatedCommentDetection/README.md

 ```
 python ProcessData.py
 ```
 Running this file will produce new java_train.csv, java_test.csv, and java_valid.csv files.
-In the Source and Target columns of these files, instead of storing comment and code, it will have embeddings of comment and code for each row.
+In the Source and Target columns of these files, instead of storing actual comment and code, it will store embeddings of comment and code.
+These files will be stored in the newly created directory Data/embedding/CodeSearch300.